insight-platform/MediaGateway/docs/source/index.rst

 Media Gateway's documentation
 =============================

-`Media Gateway <https://github.com/insight-platform/MediaGateway>`_ is an application that provides a functionality to forward `Savant <https://docs.savant-ai.io/>`_ messages from one `ZeroMQ <https://zeromq.org/>`_ instance to another.
-The media gateway consists of two parts - a server and client.
-The client reads messages from the source ZeroMQ instance and sends them to the server via HTTP/HTTPS.
+`Media Gateway <https://github.com/insight-platform/MediaGateway>`_ is a service providing a secure bridge (with encryption and authentication) between `Savant <https://docs.savant-ai.io/>`_ edge and cloud components.
+Media Gateway consists of two elements: a server and client.
+The client reads messages from the source ZeroMQ socket and sends them to the server via HTTP/HTTPS.
 The server writes received messages to the target ZeroMQ instance.

 * **Repository**: https://github.com/insight-platform/MediaGateway
 * **License**: Business Source License 1.1

 Features
 --------
-* HTTPS
+* HTTPS;
-* basic authentication
+* Etcd-based basic authentication;
-* client certificate authentication
-* FPS statistics logging (by frame or timestamp period)
+* X509 client-certificate authentication.

 .. toctree::
    :maxdepth: 1